NVIDIA/NeMo-Guardrails/examples/configs/tool_call_guardrail/README.md

   `synthesis/catalog.py`, which maps the class to a **vetted factory** from a fixed `RULE_FACTORIES` table and feeds it the parameters.
 The worst a poisoned source can do is propose parameters to a factory that already exists.
-- **Unknown techniques fail closed.** A finding whose `attack_class` is not in the catalog produces no candidate — it is never silently auto-acted upon.
+- **Unknown techniques fail closed, but are surfaced for triage.** A finding whose `attack_class` is not in the catalog (e.g. `novel`) produces no candidate — it is never silently auto-acted upon.
+It is not silently discarded either: it is recorded in the review queue under `uncatalogued` (each `"triaged": false`) so a human sees a technique the catalog cannot yet express.
+Acting on one means designing a new rule factory (a deliberate code change); `load_approved` reads only `candidates`, so an uncatalogued entry can never become a rule on its own.
+This closes the field-learning loop without widening the trust boundary.
+To turn scattered `novel` hits into direction, `proposals.cluster_uncatalogued` aggregates them by affected tool and `format_factory_prompt` renders a ranked *"N uncatalogued findings on tool X — consider a new rule factory"* report (shown by the pipeline demo).
+It only reports — a person still writes any new factory.
 - **Nothing is applied without a human.** `review.py` writes every candidate to a queue with `"approved": false`; only entries a person flips to `true` (and that still validate against the catalog) are loaded.
 Applying an approved rule to a